AugustinDumont/FooDog/README.md

 ## Yousef :

 "Best team ever, thank u all for your patience.
-I have learned things that i did not know, have tryed to do my best to make things better thanks to my team and their propostions, easy to work with them , we have not lose time to planing our project's parts because we had no problem.
+I have learned things that i did not know, have tryed to do my best to make things better thanks to my team and their propostions, easy to work with them , we have not lose time to planing our project's parts because we had no issues.
 So thanks again"